NGSolve/ngsPETSc/docs/src/SLEPcEPS/poisson.py.rst

    m = BilinearForm(1*u*v*dx)
    m.Assemble()

-We can then solve the eigenvalue problem using `SLEPc EPS` using ngsPETSc's `EigenSolver` class.
+We can then solve the eigenvalue problem using ngsPETSc's `EigenSolver` class.
 The mass matrix now has a large kernel, hence is no longer symmetric positive definite, therefore we can not use LOBPCG as a solver.
 Instead, we will use a Krylov-Schur solver with a shift-and-invert spectral transformation to target the smallest eigenvalues.
 Notice that because we are using a shift-and-invert spectral transformation we only need to invert the stiffness matrix which has a trivial kernel since we are using an inf-sup discretisation.